 If they acknowledge their behaviour, ask them what they think would be an appropriate solution for it, before suggesting one of your own.
 This helps them to take ownership of the problem and accept it as something they need to change.

-Step 6: Help the problematic staff to get on track
+Step 6: Help the problematic to get on track

 Step 7: If all else fails, cut ties

-If the staff continues to deny their behaviour or doesn’t improve, it’s time to consider terminating them.
+If the continues to deny their behaviour or doesn’t improve, it’s time to consider terminating them.

 If no changes occur, then they need to be terminated.
 Remember that most people want to do the right thing and will attempt to correct their behaviour (especially if they’re employed during tougher economic times and unemployment is high).

-In any case, it’s important for managers to handle all of the above professionally for the benefit of the staff, other staff (as they’ll take note of how it’s handled) and the company as a whole.
+In any case, it’s important for managers to handle all of the above professionally for the benefit of the , other (as they’ll take note of how it’s handled) and the company as a whole.